Install and configure the Gamification solution in Dynamics 365 (online)

-The Microsoft Dynamics 365 - Gamification capabilities are a solution for Microsoft Dynamics 365 (online), hosted on Microsoft AppSource, that you need to install before you can start using the capabilities to manage your Gamification games, KPIs, and players.
+The Dynamics 365 - Gamification capabilities are a solution for Dynamics 365 (online), hosted on Microsoft AppSource, that you need to install before you can start using the capabilities to manage your Gamification games, KPIs, and players.

 Users must have an up-to-date browser.
 More information: Browser requirements to enable a seamless experience in Gamification